Coastin425/MojoAIWebsite/README.md

 # MojoAIWebsite
 # MojoAI Website

-Modern, responsive landing page for MojoAI - an AI-powered conversational assistant that users can text for reminders, notes, and everyday support.
+Modern, responsive landing page for MojoAI, an AI powered conversational assistant that users can text for reminders, notes, and everyday support.

 ## Features